mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 ## Overview

-✅ **Confirmed**: Mansati's backend is a Node.js/Express + MongoDB (via Mongoose) service that provides a REST API and a Socket.IO real-time channel to the companion [Next.js frontend](https://github.com/mohammed-dev-stack/mansati-frontend).
+✅ **Confirmed**: Mansati's backend is a Node.js/Express + PostgreSQL (via Prisma) service that provides a REST API and a Socket.IO real-time channel to the companion [Next.js frontend](https://github.com/mohammed-dev-stack/mansati-frontend).
 It follows a layered/clean architecture: routes → middleware → controllers → services → data layer, with services as the only layer documented as touching the database.

 ## What This Is & Why It Exists